-The Contractor will be responsible for executing rehabilitation and modernization works of Kapichira 1 Hydropower Plant.
+The Contractor will be responsible for executing rehabilitation and modernization works of Kapichira 1 and Nkula B Hydropower Plants.
 In addition, he will be responsible for the implementation of the ESMP and Code of Conduct (CoC) for the workers among others.

-Furthermore, the Contractor is expected to fully implement the OHS measures for workers with reference to the AfDB Operational Standards and the Labor Management Procedures to ensure adherence to environmental and social management during the lifecycle of the projects.
+Furthermore, the Contractor is expected to fully implement the OHS measures for workers with reference to the AfDB Operational Standards and the Labor Management Procedures to ensure adequate environmental and social management during the lifecycle of the projects.